Russian peacekeepers’ vehicles pass freely along Lachin-Khankendi road | News.az

 Russian peacekeepers’ vehicles pass freely along Lachin-Khankendi road

-The eco-activists on Tuesday did not hamper the passage of three tow trucks, two supply trucks and two passenger cars of the Russian peacekeepers moving from Khankendi towards Lachin.
+Peaceful protesters on Thursday ensured the free passage of two passenger cars and two trucks of Russian peacekeepers through the protest area.
+The vehicles were moving from Khankendi towards Lachin.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.